phalcon-orphanage/docs/pt/reference/di.rst

 So far we have seen how dependency injection solved our problems.
 Passing dependencies as arguments instead of creating them internally in the code makes our application more maintainable and decoupled.
-However, in the long-term, this form of dependency injection have some disadvantages.
+However, in the long-term, this form of dependency injection has some disadvantages.

 For instance, if the component has many dependencies, we will need to create multiple setter arguments to pass the dependencies or create a constructor that pass them with many arguments, additionally creating dependencies